 Guiding your breathing is not the only way to help you become more mindful.
 Simply observing your current state is also a helpful mindfulness exercise.
 Your breathing reveals a lot about your inner state.

 When you are calm and relaxed, your breathing is calm and deep.
 If, on the other hand, you are stressed, your breathing will be much faster and shallower.
 If you notice this, you can act accordingly and calm your thoughts and feelings.
 It has even been scientifically proven that observing your breathing activates the parasympathetic nervous system, a part of the autonomic nervous system.

 Among other things, it is responsible for the control of recovery and calming processes.
 It slows down your heartbeat and your metabolism and thus puts you into a kind of resting state.
 This does not mean that you are no longer able to perform, but that you can now look at your surroundings in a relaxed manner.
 It is easier for you to concentrate on the essential things again.

 Surely you have heard of the term "journaling", right?
-This exercise is often recommended as a way to improve mental health and practice mindfulness.
-Basically, you can do this Journaling It's similar to writing a diary.
+This exercise is very often recommended to do something good for the mental health and Mindfulness to practice.
+Basically you can Journaling It's similar to writing a diary.
 However, this is less about documenting what happened to you today and more about what is going on inside you.